-- Unrealized gains or losses on foreign currency economic hedges (as discussed below). - Gains and losses on sales of assets not in the ordinary course of business.
+Unrealized gains or losses on foreign currency economic hedges (as discussed below).

-- · Impairment charges. - Significant workforce reduction and other restructuring effects. - · Acquisition and divestiture-related adjustments. - Other charges or credits that are, in management's view, non-recurring or otherwise not reflective of the company's ongoing operations.
+- Gains and losses on sales of assets not in the ordinary course of business. - Impairment charges. - Significant workforce reduction and other restructuring effects - Acquisition and divestiture-related adjustments. - Other charges or credits that are, in management's view, non-recurring or otherwise not reflective of the company's ongoing operations.

-Unrealized gains or losses on foreign currency economic hedges include the changes in fair value of foreign currency contracts used to hedge British-pound-sterling-denominated anticipated earnings.
+Unrealized gains or losses on foreign currency economic hedges include the changes in fair value of foreign currency contracts used to hedge British-pound-sterling-denominated anticipated earnings and anticipated proceeds from the potential sale of its U.K. utility business.
 The changes in fair value of these contracts are recognized immediately within GAAP earnings.
 Management believes that excluding these amounts from Earnings from Ongoing Operations until settlement of the contracts provides a better matching of the financial impacts of those contracts with the economic value of PPL's underlying hedged earnings.
-See Note 17 to the Financial Statements in PPL's Annual Report on Form 10-K for the fiscal year ended December 31, 2019 for additional information on foreign currency economic activity.